Anjok07/ultimatevocalremovergui/README.md

 ### MDX-NET:

-- "Denoise Output" option - When enabled, this option results in cleaner results, but the processing time will be longer.
+- "Denoise Output" option results in cleaner results, but the processing time will be longer.
 This option has replaced Noise Reduction.
-- "Spectral Inversion" option - This option uses spectral inversion techniques for a cleaner secondary stem result.
+- "Spectral Inversion" option uses spectral inversion techniques for a cleaner secondary stem result.
 This option may slow down the audio export process.
 - Secondary stem now has the same frequency cut-off as the main stem.

 ### Demucs:

-- Demucs v4 models are now supported, including the 6 stem model.
+- Demucs v4 models are now supported, including the 6-stem model.
-- Ability to combine remaining stems instead of inverting selected stem with the mixture only when a user does not select "All Stems".
+- Combining remaining stems instead of inverting selected stem with the mixture only when a user does not select "All Stems."
 - A "Pre-process" model that allows the user to run an inference through a robust vocal or instrumental model and separate the remaining stems from its generated instrumental mix.
 This option can significantly reduce vocal bleed in other Demucs-generated non-vocal stems.
   - The Pre-process model is intended for Demucs separations for all stems except vocals and instrumentals.